ahmedCoder12424/cse15l-lab-reports/LabReport5.md

       2
       3
       4
-      5 Retailers’ calls to apparel manufacturers about late delivery are the basis for many       5 a tall tale at retail conventions.
-In the past, the standard reply to a query about w      5 hat had happened to an order was “It’s on the loading dock.”
-Information systems at a      5 pparel factories were primitive.
-If all the SKUs for an order were not in the warehou      5 se, substitutions of the same style in a different size would be offered to the retai      5 ler.
+      5 Retailers’ calls to apparel manufacturers about late delivery are the basis for many
+      5 a tall tale at retail conventions.
+In the past, the standard reply to a query about w
+      5 hat had happened to an order was “It’s on the loading dock.”
+Information systems at a
+      5 pparel factories were primitive.
+If all the SKUs for an order were not in the warehou
+      5 se, substitutions of the same style in a different size would be offered to the retai
+      5 ler.
 Or retailers might not even notice if an unplanned substitution had been made
 ```

+Using the `-S`, the output becomes much cleaner forth "ch7.txt" with each line of the output representing one line of the text file.
+This is useful
+when we want to see the general structure of the file and not every inch of its content.

 __command:___